Early Childhood Center

-Whitmore Lake Early Childhood Center Develops Learning and Growth at a Young Age
+Whitmore Lake Early Childhood Center Fosters Learning &

 Offering a number of developmental programs for young, preschool-age children, the Early Childhood Center of Whitmore Lake Public Schools is committed to providing individualized education in a welcoming environment.
 Learn all about our programs and our HighScope Curriculum to find which will be beneficial to your young learner.